-We firmly believe that all children, irrespective of their starting point, are entitled to a broad and balanced curriculum.
-To that end, we are delighted to offer an innovative and knowledge rich curriculum, which enables any student within Northern Education Trust to fulfil their potential and develop the all-important skills and qualities, which will serve them well in later life.
+We firmly believe that all children, irrespective of their starting point, are entitled to a broad and ambitious curriculum.
+To that end, we are delighted to offer an innovative and knowledge-rich curriculum, which enables any student within Northern Education Trust to fulfil their potential and develop the all-important skills and qualities, which will serve them well in later life.

 The curriculum reflects the Northern Education Trust vision of ‘outcomes focused, child centred’.
 Our curriculum delivers vital subject knowledge and skills, which are complemented by a raft of enrichment activities that broaden and extend the student experience.

 The curriculum is designed to give all students the opportunity to develop as enquiring individuals who feel valued and respected, so that they, in turn, learn to value those around them.
 Equality of opportunity is a key principle in the design of our curriculum model and we fully support the entitlement that students have to study the English Baccalaureate.

 On this page you will find our Curriculum Statement of Intent and Curriculum Overview for our current curriculum model.